Five-Year Rule on Roth IRA Contributions and Payouts Kiplinger Tax Letter

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The five-year clock starts the first time money is deposited into any Roth IRA that you own, through either a contribution or a conversion from a traditional IRA.
-The clock doesn’t restart for later Roth payins or for newly opened Roth IRA accounts.
+Distributions of earnings after age 59½ aren’t taxed if at least five tax years have passed since the owner first contributed to a Roth IRA.
+The five-year clock for this purpose starts the first time money is deposited into any Roth IRA that you own, through either a contribution or a conversion from a traditional IRA (commonly known as a Roth conversion).
+The clock doesn’t restart for later Roth contributions or for newly opened Roth IRA accounts.

-Here’s an example.
-Say you’ve owned a Roth IRA since 2010, and in Jan.
-2021, you opened and funded a second Roth IRA.
-Because you funded your first Roth IRA in 2010, you needn’t wait five years to take money from your second Roth for the earnings to be tax-free, provided you’re at least 59½ at the time of the payout.
-Note that it’s only the Roth earnings in the account that this five-year rule applies to.
+- Scenario 2: You’ve owned a Roth IRA since 2006.
+In 2022, you opened and funded a second Roth IRA.
+Because you funded your first Roth in 2006, you needn’t wait five years to take money from your second Roth for the earnings to be tax-free, provided you are at least age 59½ at the time of the distribution.

 This first appeared in The Kiplinger Tax Letter.
 It helps you navigate the complex world of tax by keeping you up-to-date on new and pending changes in tax laws, providing tips to lower your business and personal taxes, and forecasting what the White House and Congress might do with taxes.
 Get a free issue of The Kiplinger Tax Letter or subscribe.